Can Kids Do Intermittent Fasting

 Nature didn’t make a mistake and forget to include high amounts of carbs in breast milk!
 Fat is the body’s preferred fuel.

 A child will stay in ketosis if their diet remains high in healthy fats and comparatively low in carbohydrates.
 The same for adults.
-When you or your child eat a very low-carb diet, your insulin levels drop, resulting in fatty acids being released from your body fat in large amounts.
+When you or your child eat a very low-carb diet, your Fat Storing Hormone levels drop, resulting in fatty acids being released from your body fat in large amounts.
 Many of these fatty acids are then transferred to the liver, where they are turned into ketones to provide energy for your body.

 Interestingly, younger children seem to naturally fast.
 They eat only when they’re hungry, and don’t when they’re not.
 If they’re not forced to eat on an artificial schedule, they intuitively honor their body’s needs.